 Adrenal Insufficiency Testing

-Because the condition is often difficult to diagnose, adrenal insufficiency testing can help detect adrenal insufficiency at an early stage.
-After performing a medical history check and physical exam, the doctor may recommend certain tests as part of adrenal insufficiency testing.
-Adrenal insufficiency tests include ACTH stimulation tests, CRH stimulation tests, abdominal x-rays, and CT scans.
+Because the condition is often difficult to diagnose, testing for adrenal insufficiency can help detect the condition at an early stage.
+After gathering a medical history and performing a physical exam, the doctor may recommend certain tests, including ACTH stimulation tests, CRH stimulation tests, abdominal x-rays, and CT scans.

 Because symptoms of the condition occur gradually, it can be difficult to make an adrenal insufficiency diagnosis.
 After asking a number of questions and performing a physical exam, the doctor may recommend certain tests as part of adrenal insufficiency testing.
 These adrenal insufficiency tests can include: